 - Targeted therapy: This type of treatment combines medicine with other substances that help the medicines precisely target cancer cells.
 It can prolong survival in people with advanced (metastatic) melanoma.

 - Chemotherapy: Cancer-fighting drugs are typically used to fight melanomas that have spread.
-Rush offers isolated limb infusion (ILI), a new procedure that delivers chemotherapy only to an affected limb.
+Rush offers isolated limb infusion (ILI), a procedure that delivers chemotherapy only to an affected limb.
 This spares the rest of the body from the side effects of chemotherapy.

 - Radiation therapy: Specialists at Rush sometimes use radiation therapy to relieve symptoms of melanoma that has spread to the bones or brain.